 Total wages, taxes, benefit deductions/contributions, reimbursements and contractor payments will now export to your QuickBooks Desktop account each time you run payroll.

-When setting up the QBD integration with Gusto, you will be prompted to map the following Gusto payroll items:
+When setting up the QuickBooks Desktop integration with Gusto, you'll be prompted to map the following Gusto payroll items:

 The more accounts you choose when setting up the accounting integration, the more detail there will be in the payroll entry sent to the accounting software.
 More detail in the entry results in more detailed reports in your accounting software (profit and loss report, expense reports, outstanding liability reports, etc.).